 Hetzner Online GmbH

 Our website uses SSL encryption for security reasons and to protect the transmission of confidential content, such as requests you send to us.
-You can recognize an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.
+You can recognise an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the padlock symbol in your browser address bar.
 If SSL encryption is enabled, the data that you transmit to us cannot be read by third parties.

 Right to withdraw: